 At Boundary, we teach phonics using a synthetic phonics programme to help children develop early literacy skills in reading and writing.
 We follow the structure of the DfES ‘letters and sounds’ document and also use resources from Jolly Phonics to support this.
 Jolly Phonics is a multi-sensory approach where each letter sound has an action and a song to go with it.
 The children will learn to write the letter and then blend the sounds together for reading and segment them for writing.

-We employ two sports coaches who deliver expert P.E. lessons and run a range of sports related after-school clubs.
+We employ a sports coaches who delivers expert P.E. lessons and runs a range of sports related after-school clubs.
 All the children have the opportunity to develop their artistic skills with our specialist teaching assistants.

 Throughout the year, the children have many opportunities to extend their learning.